AML/CTF Independent Review – What AUSTRAC Requires and Why It Matters

 Who is considered a Reporting Entity?

-A reporting entity is defined by the specific financial, gambling, bullion, or digital currency exchange services they offer, as outlined in Section 6 of the AML/CTF Act.
+A reporting entity is defined by the specific financial, gambling, bullion, or digital currency exchange services they offer, as outlined in section 6 of the AML/CTF Act.

 If your business provides any of these designated services, you are likely required to have an AML/CTF Program and an independent review: